SCENE 01 / GAFFER LIGHTING TEAM

 Can your lighting crews work with international DPs?

 Yes.
-Our gaffers are experienced working with international cinematographers and understand international terminology, techniques, and workflow expectations.
-Many are bilingual Japanese-English.
+Our gaffers are skilled at working with global cinematographers and know global terms, techniques, and workflow needs.
+Many are bilingual in Japanese and English.

 Do you provide generators and power distribution?